MichaelNapalan/MichaelNapalan/README.md

 - 👋 Hi, I’m @MichaelNapalan
-- 👀 I’m interested in solving problems and adding value by helping outhers.
+- 👀 I’m interested in solving problems and adding value by helping out others.
 - 🌱 I’m currently learning ...
 TBD
 - 💞️ I’m looking to collaborate on ...
 TBD
 - 📫 How to reach me ... email is best